TeoZosa/jupyterhub-fastbook/README.md

 with virtually no setup by running the [`JupyterHub-Fastbook` Docker image locally](#docker-container-deployment).
 2. As the basis for a study group
 3. To onboard new junior members of your organization's AI/ML team

-4. Anything else you can think of!
+Or anything else you can think of!

 Why This Project?
 ------------